A Day in Genesis – Genesis 1:1-5

 31. If the celebration of the sacred Sabbath day begins when the sun is going down, why would our Creator state that all nations shall praise His name and worship Him from the “rising of the sun, even to its going down?”

-One must ask themselves, why when so much is written on this must they continue to cling to opposing the LIGHT.
+One must ask themselves, why when so much is written on this subject in Scripture, must they continue to cling to opposing the LIGHT.
 For the DAY has never begun at “night,” neither at sunset or midnight.

 From the rising of the sun to its going down Yahuah’s name is to be praised.
 Psalms 113:3 NKJV